Antiz96/Linux-Server/Services/Debian.md

 - pmx02:

-No related option is BIOS, it seems activated by default.
+No related option in BIOS, it seems activated by default.

 ### Enable Wake On Lan in Debian